Wellborn Jack: State representative

 Jack lost his House seat after twenty-four years because two Republicans, Morley A. Hudson and Taylor W. O'Hearn, led the field of legislative candidates in 1964.
 Hudson and O'Hearn, the first two Republicans to serve in the Louisiana legislature since Reconstruction, benefited from Shreveport Republican Charlton Lyons, who carried the GOP gubernatorial banner in a ground-breaking but unsuccessful race against the Democrat John McKeithen of rural Caldwell Parish south of Monroe.
 In addition to Jack, the other Democrat eliminated in the 1964 election was Jasper K. Smith, a lawyer from Vivian in northern Caddo Parish.

-Days after U.S. President Lyndon B. Johnson signed into law the Civil Rights Act of 1964, Jack wrote a letter to the former Shreveport Journal reaffirming his own belief in segregation: "The white man and the Negro man are happy with their lot here in this area ..."
+Days after President Lyndon B. Johnson signed into law the Civil Rights Act of 1964, Jack wrote a letter to the former Shreveport Journal reaffirming his own belief in segregation: "The white man and the Negro man are happy with their lot here in this area ..."

 Later Public Office

 In 1966, two years after his legislative service lapsed, Jack ran unsuccessfully for the Louisiana Public Service Commission, a utility regulatory agency, in an attempt to win the seat held by the appointed John S. Hunt, II, of Monroe, a nephew of Governors Huey Pierce Long, Sr., and Earl Kemp Long.
 In that campaign Jack declared himself as one opposed to all kinds of "federal encroachment."
 He was joined in the race against Hunt by two of his former legislative colleagues, Parey Branton and John Sidney Garrett of Haynesville.
 Though Branton finished in sixth place in the contest, he led by a plurality in his own Webster Parish.
 Hunt and Garrett, the two leading candidates, met in a runoff election on September 24.
 Hunt had enjoyed a considerable plurality in the first primary round of balloting and then defeated Garrett to hold on to the position.
 John McKeithen was the previous public service commissioner from the district, and as governor had named Hunt as his own successor.

 From 1976 to 1984, Jack was an elected member of the final two terms of the former Caddo Parish Police Jury, the parish governing body.
 He lost his position on the police jury, when it was reorganized in 1984 as the Caddo Parish Commission.

 Jack died of congestive heart failure and is interred at Forest Park East Cemetery in Shreveport.